BeefaloKing/randomizer/bin/readme.txt

 lack luster due to limited options and restrictions placed on the random map links.
 Enable to force at least one additional area placed after Travincal.

+	rand_supers
+true/false (Default=false)
+Enable to randomize all super unique spawn locations.

+	super_anyact
+true/false (Default=false)
+If rand_supers is enabled, enable to allow spawn locations to be ranomized between acts.

+	super_actboss
+true/false (Default=false)
+If rand_supers is enabled, enable to also randomize act boss spawn locations (where possible).
+Act bosses will always appear in their own act regardless of the super_anyact setting.

 --------------------------------------------------
  External
 --------------------------------------------------